-We travel to Birmingham City on Saturday 31 March in the Sky Bet Championship.
-The following guide has been produced for Town fans making the trip to St Andrew’s.
+We travel to Birmingham City on Saturday 29 September in the Sky Bet Championship.
+The following guide has been produced for Town fans making the trip to the St Andrew’s Trillion Trophy Stadium.

-This is based on information provide by Birmingham City plus additional information specific to this game.
+This is based on information from the Birmingham City website, from Birmingham City and Solihull Moors FC Dedicated Football Officer PC Colin Barlow, plus additional information specific to this game.

 For any further information, please contact Elizabeth Edwards, Supporter Liaison Officer on firstname.lastname@example.org or (+44) (0) 7968 876504.